mozilla/consumer-trust/README.md

-# building products and services with integrity
+# building ethical products

-At Mozilla, we work across product, law, policy, and ethics to design and develop ethical and humane products that help users succeed and uphold basic human rights in societies around the world.
+At Mozilla, we work across product, law, policy, and ethics to design and develop ethical products that help users succeed and uphold basic human rights in societies around the world.

 This is how we build a better internet: by creating products that (1) amplify the good, promoting greater individual autonomy and agency over digital experiences and (2) filter out the bad by actively combatting pervasive harmful practices, such as surveillance, data extraction, and manipulation.